cstamas/rrf-demo/README.md

 repository ordering, making Maven Central first), but this demo just shows how powerful is filtering.

 The instructions for remote repository filtering are following:
-* `prefix/prefixes-central.txt` - contains the list of contained prefixes in Maven Central.
+* `prefixes-central.txt` - contains the list of ALLOWED prefixes in Maven Central.
-* `groupId/groupId-atlassian.txt` - the list of ALLOWED `groupId`s from `atlassian` remote repository.
+* `groupId-atlassian.txt` - the list of ALLOWED `groupId`s from `atlassian` remote repository.
-* `groupId/groupId-groovy-plugins-release.txt` - the list of ALLOWED `groupId`s from `groovy-plugins-release` remote repository.
+* `groupId-groovy-plugins-release.txt` - the list of ALLOWED `groupId`s from `groovy-plugins-release` remote repository.

 Two filter implementations together fixed all the problems.